Students working together in one of their favorite grammar games.

 How to Implement:

-• Display the posters around the classroom or school.
+➡️ Display posters around the classroom for inspiration.

 Talented diverse little girls painting quote posters on papers with watercolors while sitting together at table